 When the First World War it helped instigate resulted in defeat, the Prussian ruling class was demoralized.
 Robbed of their king (who fled to the Netherlands) as well as the provinces of Posen and West Prussia (which were given to an independent Poland) many of the Junkers looked to Adolf Hitler’s National Socialism as a way to restore their pride.

 Noblemen, especially of the younger generation, drifted away from the personal, flesh-and-blood monarchism of their fathers and forebears toward the diffuse idea of a “leader of the people,” whose charisma and national authority would fill the vacuum created by the departure of the king.

 The Nazis appropriated Prussiandom and turned it into “a glittering fetish assembled from fragments of a legendary past,” according to Clark.
 “It was a manufactured memory, a talismanic adornment to the pretensions of the regime.”

 Yet this view of Prussia prevailed.
 The allies needed no persuading that Nazism was merely the latest manifestation of Prussianism.
 They bombarded military-insignificant Potsdam in the dying days of Hitler’s regime, destroying the palaces of the former Prussian kings there.
 Most of old Königsberg was wiped out by British air attacks and Soviet shelling.
 So was most of Kolberg.
 Prussian estates were burned to the ground by the advancing Red Army, forcing millions to flee westward.
 East Prussia, Eastern Pomerania and Silesia were ceded to Poland.
 In a geographical sense, Prussia was eradicated.

 Did it deserve to be?
-Clark doesn’t hazard a answer but he does provide a powerful antidote to the stereotypical view of Prussia as militaristic and responsible for all Europe’s horrors in the twentieth century.
+Clark doesn’t hazard a answer, but he does provide a powerful antidote to the stereotypical view of Prussia as militaristic and responsible for all of Europe’s twentieth-century horrors.